3. Development-time threats

 Federated machine learning may offer significant benefits for organizations in several domains, including regulatory compliance, enhanced privacy, scalability and bandwidth, and other user/client considerations.

-• Enhanced confidentiality.
-Federated learning can provide enhanced conidentiality, as data does not leave the client, minimizing the potential for exposure of sensitive information.
+- Enhanced confidentiality.
+Federated learning can provide enhanced confidentiality, as data does not leave the client, minimizing the potential for exposure of sensitive information.

 Challenges in federated machine learning